mayralgr/questions-answers/questions/elasticsearch.md

 ### What is a shard?
 The shards are pieces of information where Elasticsearch distributes the information.
 Each document in an index belongs to a primary shard and a replica is a copy of this primary shard.

-In summary, the shards are the documents that cointain smaller pieces of information, it cointains a small part of the information of the index so it can be more easy to search through it
+In summary, the shards are the documents that cointain smaller pieces of information.
+It cointains a small part of the information of the index so it can be more easy to search through it.

+### How does Elasticsearch distribute the information between shards/replicas?

+Indexes distribute the information in shards, replicas are not used to distribute information.
+The replicas are just copies of the primary shards.

+An index distribute the information in shards, elasticsearch try to balance them.
+They can be rebalance by modifiying the router but usually elasticsearch try to keep a balance of how many information is in the shards.

 ### Replicas